Weiner's unique and extensive archival collection to be part of JRI-Poland

 Launched in early 1995, JRI - Poland is the largest fully searchable database of indexes to Jewish vital records accessible online.

-5 million records from more than 550 Polish towns are now indexed.
+5 million records from more than 550 Polish towns are now indexed or fully extracted.
 More are being added every few months.

 JRI-Poland Board Member Robinn Magid is presented with

 Outstanding Contribution Medal by City of Lublin Mayor

 JRI-Poland board member, Robinn Magid, was recently awarded a medal by Dr. Krzysztof Zuk, Przydent Miasta Lublin (Mayor of the City of Lublin) on the occasion of the 700th anniversary of Lublin's founding in 1317.

 The medal reads: "In recognition of her contribution and commitment to the city's development and contribution to its residents, with thanks for the effort to inspire the future and shape the local identity of Lublin".